Black Tie White Noise: Songs

-"Nite Flights" was written by singer-songwriter Scott Walker (as Scott Engel) and originally recorded by the Walker Brothers for their 1978 album of the same name.
+"Nite Flights" was written by the singer-songwriter Scott Walker (as Scott Engel) and originally recorded by the Walker Brothers for their 1978 album of the same name.
 Bowie was a huge fan of the album, first hearing it while recording 1979's Lodger, and decided to cover the song for Black Tie White Noise.
 Musically, Pegg describes it as a "Euro-disco/jazz-funk fusion" evocative of the Berlin Trilogy, while it lyrically predates the content found on Outside.
 Buckley considers "Pallas Athena", a mostly instrumental track reminiscent of the Berlin era, Bowie's most experimental work in a decade, combining "contemporary hip-hop dance rhythms" with the ambience of Low (1977).
 Bowie told NME in 1993 that he "[didn't] know what the fuck it's about".

 Both "Miracle Goodnight" and "Don't Let Me Down & Down" support the wedding theme.
 The former is laden with synthesisers and mimics 1980s pop.
-The latter was originally recorded in Arabic by Mauritanian singer Tahra Mint Hembara (a friend of Iman's) in 1988 as "T Beyby"; her producer Martine Valmont wrote English lyrics and retitled it "Don't Let Me Down & Down".
+The latter was originally recorded in Arabic by the Mauritanian singer Tahra Mint Hembara (a friend of Iman's) in 1988 as "T Beyby"; her producer Martine Valmont wrote English lyrics and retitled it "Don't Let Me Down & Down".
 Bowie discovered it while browsing through Iman's CD collection and decided to cover it as a wedding gift.
 He stated, "[It was] one of those tracks that sort of in a diary-like way records the beginnings of a relationship."
 Comparing its arrangement to 1984's Tonight, O'Leary calls it the "most obscure" cover of Bowie's entire career.
 On its lyrics, Pegg says it recalls the "romantic balladry" of "Win" and "Can You Hear Me?" from Young Americans.

 The jazz instrumental "Looking for Lester" features David and Lester Bowie soloing on saxophone and trumpet.
 The title is a play on John Coltrane's "Chasing the Train".
 The gospel cover of "I Know It's Gonna Happen Someday" is reminiscent of Bowie's early 1970s ballads, including a direct reference to the climax of "Rock 'n' Roll Suicide" (1972).
 Pegg describes the track as "Bowie covers Morrissey parodying Ziggy Stardust in the style of Young Americans".
 The album ends with "The Wedding Song", a vocal version of the opening track.
 Pegg considers the two tracks throwbacks to "It's No Game", which bookends Scary Monsters (and Super Creeps) (1980).

 Artwork and title

-The cover artwork was taken by photographer Nick Knight.
+The cover artwork was taken by the photographer Nick Knight.
 The inlay photography depicts Bowie in attire from the "Never Let Me Down" music video (1987): shirtsleeves with a Bogey hat holding a 1940s microphone.
 According to Buckley, the title was a comment on the racial mix of Bowie and Iman's marriage and the fusion of American and British musical styles Bowie was experimenting with.
-It was also in debt to the cut-up technique Bowie had discussed in an interview with writer William S. Burroughs in the mid-1970s.
+It was also in debt to the cut-up technique Bowie had discussed in an interview with the writer William S. Burroughs in the mid-1970s.
 A working title for the album was The Wedding Album.
 On the title, Bowie told Record Collector in 1993: